charu510/Appointy_InstaAPI/README.md

 # Appointy_InstaAPI
-As application for the internship opportunity at appointy
+As application for the internship opportunity at appointy.<br />
+The documentation of the work has been uploaded as a pdf.<br />
+Efforts have been made to cover the endpoints functionlities.